 According to leading pediatric resources, the recommended amount of screen time depends on a child’s age.
 Most agree however, that children under 2 years should not have any screen time and those under 5 years should have less than two hours a day.

 If your child needs to be at home for an extended period of time, such as what happened with remote schooling during the pandemic, screen use for school, homework and interacting with family and peers is necessary.
-However, it is important to take frequent breaks from screen time and avoid long periods of sitting.
+However, it is important to take frequent breaks from screen use and avoid long periods of sitting.

-How to limit screen time for kids
+How to limit time in front of the screen

 - Encourage kids to be involved in activities that don’t require electronics, such as spending time with friends, creating art projects, or reading.